harshilarora2005/SwipeStyle/README.md

 5. **React Components**: Key UI components including the swipe card and main application interface with mobile-first design.

 6. **Implementation Plan**: A phased approach to building the complete system.

+### 5. API Documentation
+Click [here](https://www.example.com](https://harshilarora2005.github.io/SwipeStyle/) to see the API documentation and endpoints